 No matter what you read here or elsewhere, be sure to read your owner’s manuals!
 Every vehicle combination is different, and you need to be absolutely confident in first-hand information that applies specifically to your setup.

-It’s essential to know your RV’s weight, and your toad’s weight.
+It’s also essential to know your RV’s weight and your toad’s weight.
 Your rig should be at least 750 pounds heavier than the toad.
-You may also need to learn how to assure that your car’s steering wheel remains unlocked, even while the engine isn’t running.
+You may also need to learn how to ensure that your car’s steering wheel remains unlocked, even while the engine isn’t running.

 Look at your RV’s towing capacity, as well as how to hook up lights.
 Some rigs may already have the correct wiring, while others require upgrades or adapters.
 The owner’s manuals for your car and your RV should provide most or all of this information.